Royals acquire veteran outfielder Randal Grichuk in deal with the Diamondbacks

-PHOENIX (AP) — The Kansas City Royals acquired veteran outfielder Randal Grichuk from the Arizona Diamondbacks on Saturday.
+PHOENIX (AP) — The Kansas City Royals acquired veteran outfielder Randal Grichuk from the Arizona Diamondbacks on Saturday, signaling that the franchise is willing to be a buyer to stay in the playoff hunt.

 The D-backs added right-hander Andrew Hoffmann, who has made three appearances for the Royals this season out of the bullpen.
 The 25-year-old was selected in the 12th round of the 2021 draft by the Braves.